KernFerm/cctv-yolo/readme.md

 2. **Object Detection**: Performs object detection on resized low-resolution frames.
 3. **Visualization**: Scales the detection results back to the original resolution and overlays bounding boxes on the video.

+---
+# READ AND FOLLOW DIRECTIONS IN THE README.MD to AVOID ISSUES
+---

 ## Installation

 ### Prerequisites